 The oil & gas and maritime industry are looking to adopt additive manufacturing.
 This can lead to significant cost and time savings and geometry optimization.
 Important prerequisites are processes and material qualification programs ensuring quality in the most cost-effective way possible.

-DNV GL has already developed a class guideline for AM components on DNV GL classed ships.
-DNV GL will also incorporate learnings from our broad involvement with additive manufacturing worldwide.
+DNV has already developed a class guideline for AM components on DNV-classed ships.
+DNV will also incorporate learnings from our broad involvement with additive manufacturing worldwide.

 Additive manufacturing can open vast opportunities for customized parts, spare part philosophies, repairing possibilities, and new supply chain setups.
 Additive manufacturing, also known as 3D printing, is a potential game changer enabling novel design, materials, and complex parts not seen before in oil & gas and maritime sectors.
 The benefits of additive manufacturing are significant lead-time reduction, weight reduction, part-count reduction, attaining high levels of geometric complexity, lower waste, and lower carbon foot print.